Rock Island Railroad Depot Museum

 model train display is sure to delight visitors of all ages.

-The second floor, which once housed the trainmaster's office, superintendent's office, telegrapher and dispatch rooms.
-These areas are a children's interpretive area, conference room, curator's office, model train room, and restored telegraph room.
+The second floor once housed the trainmaster's office, superintendent's office, telegrapher and dispatch rooms.
+These areas have been converted into a conference room, curator's office, model train room, and restored telegraph room.

 The beautiful gardens that once graced the front of the Rock Island Depot have been restored and highlight the Rock Island Railroad Memory Wall, constructed by Endicott Clay Products.
 The Rock Island Railroad Depot has meeting room space available for special programs and meetings, and also a gift shop specializing in train souvenirs.